abudrionis/icdcoder/README.md

 `python3 BERT_coder.py -test_text patient med crohns sjukdom utstriven -pre_trained ./models/my_own_pre_trained_model -fine_tuned ./models/my_own_fine_tuned_model/pytorch_model.bin -threshold 0.4 -batch_size_test 1`

 Here, the argument -test_text is used to predict the ICD codes of the the discharge summary 'patient med crohns sjukdom utstriven'.
 Own paths to the pre-trained and fine-tuned models, are given, the threshold is set to 0.4 and the test batch size is set to 1.

-### Problems when using a GPU

-Note!
-If you're using a GPU and get the following error:

-*NVIDIA GeForce RTX 3070 Laptop GPU with CUDA capability sm_86 is not compatible with the current PyTorch installation.
-The current PyTorch install supports CUDA capabilities sm_37 sm_50 sm_60 sm_70.
-If you want to use the NVIDIA GeForce RTX 3070 Laptop GPU GPU with PyTorch, please check the instructions at https://pytorch.org/get-started/locally/
-...
-RuntimeError: CUDA error: no kernel image is available for execution on the device CUDA kernel errors might be asynchronously reported at some other API call,so the stacktrace below might be incorrect.
-For debugging consider passing CUDA_LAUNCH_BLOCKING=1.*

-Try running:

-`pip install torch==1.9.0+cu111 torchvision==0.10.0+cu111 torchaudio==0.9.0 -f https://download.pytorch.org/whl/torch_stable.html`

 ## Train/evaluate traditional supervised machine learning models